Kurt Caselli

 Kurt William Caselli (June 30, 1983 – November 15, 2013) was an American professional off-road motorcycle racer.
 He was a three-time AMA Hare & Hound National Champion and the 2007 AMA Sportsman of the Year.
 He died in a racing accident during the 2013 Baja 1000 in Baja California, Mexico.

 Early life

 Caselli grew up in Palmdale, California, the child of two desert racers who encouraged him in his athletic goals.
 He began racing at age 12 in Southern California's District 37.
 Caselli's father Rich died in 2008.
-He was survived by his mother Nancy, sister Carolyn, and fiancée, Sarah Jean White.
+He was survived by his mother Nancy, sister Carolyn.